Rioplatense Spanish is a dialect of Spanish spoken in the River Plate basin of Argentina and Uruguay. It is what you may know as “Argentine Spanish”.

 An exception occurs in the subjunctive mood.
 We would say “espero que no haya pasado nada”, “no creo que hayan venido en son de paz”, “no me importa lo que tus amigos hayan cenado”.

 We also keep it simple when we talk about the future.
 Normally, in Rioplatense Spanish, we don’t use the future tense to describe actions that will happen later.
-The future tense is limited to express doubts about what might happen in the future: “¿pasará algo?”, “¿vendrán en son de paz?”, “¿cenarán tus amigos?”.
+The future tense is limited to expressing doubts about what might happen in the future: “¿pasará algo?”, “¿vendrán en son de paz?”, “¿cenarán tus amigos?”.

 But we want to affirm that something will happen, that someone will come in peace, that our friends will have dinner, etc., we opt for the equivalent of “going to” in English —a verbal phrase built through the verb “ir”.